Rayshawn Askew: Professional career

-Lexington Horsemen

 In 2007, he ran for the Lexington Horsemen of the United Indoor Football.
 He had a monsterious season, rushing for 799 yards and 29 touchdowns, receiving 46 passes for 321 yards and 9 touchdowns, as well as throwing a single pass for a touchdown.
 He was voted into the 2007 UIF Casey's All Star Classic.

-Touchdown Record

-On July 28, 2007, in a playoff game against Bloomington Extreme, he surpassed the best receiver in the NFL Jerry Rice for most touchdowns by a professional football player, with a total of 209.

-Team Michigan

-In the 2008 AAFL Draft, it was announced that Askew had been drafted Team Michigan of the newly formed, All American Football League.
+In the 2008 AAFL draft, it was announced that Askew had been drafted Team Michigan of the newly formed, All American Football League.
 He was the 14th round pick by Michigan and the 80th pick overall.
 The league however, never played a single game, as the launch of the league was constantly put off.

-Cincinnati Commandos

 In 2011 Askew was signed by the Cincinnati Commandos of the CIFL, formerly the GLIFL, which he played for in 2006.
 He played in the team's final regular season game where he posted 9 carries for 28 yards and 0 touchdowns.

-Dayton Silverbacks

-Askew has signed with the Dayton Silverbacks of the CIFL for 2012, where he was going to be coached by his brother, Mister Askew.
+Askew signed with the Dayton Silverbacks of the CIFL for 2012, where he was going to be coached by his brother, Mister Askew.
 Just weeks before the season started, the Silverbacks had let Mister go as their head coach, and Rayshawn decided to part ways as well.

-Family Ties
+Personal life

 Askew also has family ties that extend into the NFL and college football ranks.
 His brother is running back B. J. Askew, who played for the New York Jets and was drafted out of the University of Michigan in 2003.
-Rayshawn’s oldest brother Mister Askew, is currently the running back coach at Bethany College (West Virginia).
+Rayshawn's oldest brother Mister Askew, is currently the running back coach at Bethany College (West Virginia).
 Mister Askew played football for Alabama A&M and Elizabeth City State University.
 Rayshawn also has two cousins, Matthias Askew (Michigan State University) and Tab Perry (UCLA) both who played for the Cincinnati Bengals.